MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 > [!NOTE]
 > Applies when device has at least one Azure AD profile and one MSA profile (existing or new).

 The Enterprise personal browser is designed to keep work and personal browsing separate for the end users via the new Automatic Switching mechanism.
 When the device has an existing MSA profile or creates a new one, it enables automatic switching to enforce the browsing context separation.
-We will continue to update our automatic switching logic to support more sites.
+We continue to update our automatic switching logic to support more sites.

-Another thing to note, when Microsoft Edge for Business is available, the personal browser profile will be lightly managed, without requiring additional configuration.
+Another thing to note, when Microsoft Edge for Business is available, the personal browser profile is lightly managed, without requiring additional configuration.
 The personal browser profile will automatically inherit only the following policy categories:

 - Security Policies (e.g., Application Guard, Enhanced Security Mode, and others)
 - Data Compliance Policies (e.g., Microsoft Purview DLP, Microsoft Insider Risk Management)